 The researchers found that a single hot water immersion caused a spike of interleukin — a marker of inflammation.
 Similarly, there was an increase in nitric oxide (NO) production.

 The spike in NO is important because it causes blood vessels to relax, lowering blood pressure.
-NO also improves glucose intake into tissues, and scientists think it has anti-inflammatory properties.
+NO also improves glucose intake into tissues, and scientists think it has

 As expected, the 2-week intervention saw a reduction in fasting blood sugar and inflammation.
 In the same way that exercise influences inflammation, the researchers saw an initial increase followed by a long-term decrease in inflammation.